https-sharif/bank-account-management-system/Bank Account/README.md

 # Bank Account Management System

-This is a simple C++ console application for managing bank accounts.
-Users can create accounts, deposit and withdraw funds, transfer money, and more.
+A simple C++ console application for managing bank accounts, allowing users to create accounts, deposit and withdraw funds, transfer money, and more.

 ## Features